 The mount server is required if you restore VM guest OS files and application items to the original location or perform secure restore.
 The mount server lets you route VM traffic by an optimal way, reduce load on the network and speed up the restore process.

 When you perform file-level, application item or secure restore, Veeam Backup & Replication needs to mount the content of the backup file to a staging server (or the original VM for restore to the Microsoft SQL Server and Oracle VMs).
 Once the VM backup is mounted, Veeam Backup & Replication copies files or items to their destination via this mount server or VM.
 For more information about possible mount points, see File-Level Restore Scenarios.

 The staging server must be located in the same site as the backup repository where backup files are stored.
 In this case, you will be able to keep the VM traffic in one site.
 If the staging server is located in some other site, the data will need to travel across the network between the sites.

 The mount server is created for every backup repository and is associated with it.
 When you configure a backup repository, you define which server you want to use as a mount server for this backup repository.
 By default, Veeam Backup & Replication assigns the mount server role to the following machines:

 - Backup repository.
 For Microsoft Windows backup repositories, the mount server role is assigned to the backup repository server itself.

-- Backup server.
-For Linux, shared folder backup repositories and deduplicating storage appliances, the mount server role is assigned to the backup server.
+- Veeam backup server.
+For Linux, shared folder backup repositories and deduplicating storage appliances, the mount server role is assigned to the Veeam backup server.

 - Veeam Backup & Replication console.
 The mount server role is also assigned to a machine on which the Veeam Backup & Replication console is installed.
 Note that this type of mount server is not registered in the Veeam Backup & Replication configuration database.